dotnet/beginner-series/Artificial Intelligence and Machine Learning/README.md

 ## Overview

-In this video series, we will discuss Artificial Intelligence and Machine Learning.
+In this video series, we'll discuss Artificial Intelligence and Machine Learning.

 | **Goal**              | Acquire the skills to craft intelligent, responsive applications                                    |
 | ----------------------------- | --------------------------------------------------------------------- |